The Night Before And Day Of A Tummy Tuck And Chest Reduction

 The Rest Of My Recovery

-That was what the build-up, night before, day of and coming home from my tummy tuck surgery was like.
+That was what the build-up, the night before, the day of and coming home from my tummy tuck surgery was like.
 Keep an eye out for more updates as I talk more about how my recovery went in the following weeks and months and how the surgery impacted me.